vincentvankrunkelsven/courses-intro-to-sql/README.md

 * Learn the basic language and structure of relational databases
 * Select columns of interest from database tables
-* Filter for records matching specfic criteria
+* Filter for records matching specific criteria
 * Compute helpful quantities like counts and averages, both overall and within groups
 * Arrange data based on the values of certain columns
 * Apply everything you learn in a real-world case study

 ## Prerequisites

 *